launchdarkly-labs/ld-migration-scripts/README.md

    - Time breakdown by resource type

    The estimate is based on the following rate limits:
-   - Flag operations (create/patch): 5 requests per 10 seconds
+   - Flag operations (create/patch): 5 requests per 10 seconds (default) or custom rate limit
    - Segment operations: No rate limit

    Note: The actual migration time may vary due to network conditions and API